Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 The Hurling Development Committee is charged with not just growing the game of hurling, but camogie too.

-Camogie Association President, Brian Dowling, was also in attendance at today’s press briefing in Croke Park and is hopeful that the appointment of a National Head of Hurling and the implementation of the HDC’s terms of reference can have a very positive impact.
+Camogie Association President, Brian Molloy, was also in attendance at today’s press briefing in Croke Park and is hopeful that the appointment of a National Head of Hurling and the implementation of the HDC’s terms of reference can have a very positive impact.

 “Lizzy Broderick, our Technical Development and Participation manager, is an active member of the committee.